Advantage of Quantum Theory Over Non-classical Models of Communication

 The ALC task can be presented as a game involving three spatially separated players.
 Alice and Bob are two non-communicating players who are given random two-bit strings $x\in\{0,1\}^2$ and $y\in\{0,1\}^2$, respectively.
 Charlie is the verifier whose goal is to verify whether the strings given to Alice and Bob are identical or not.
 If there is no restriction on the amount of communications that Alice and Bob can convey to the verifier then there is no reason to not accomplishing the goal with perfect success.
 However the game has to be played under restricted communication scenario.
 Each of the players can encode their respective message in the state of some GPT system and subsequently send the system to the verifier through memoryless channels (see Fig.\ref{fig}).
-The Holevo capacity of each system is bounded by unity.
-In other words the measurement dimension of the GPT system cannot be more than $2$.
+Access to channels with memory reduces the present task to the familiar dense coding protocol.
+Limitation to memoryless channels deems the ALC task to be weaker than dense coding.
+Moreover the signaling dimension of the GPT system cannot be more than $2$.
 Though the players cannot communicate with each other, they are allowed to make their respective encoding systems correlated, i.e., they can use some composite state $\omega_{AB}\in\Omega_A\otimes\Omega_B$, where $\Omega_A$ and $\Omega_B$ denote Alice's and Bob's state spaces, respectively.
-While in classical theory, this implies that, the players can use only some classical correlation, in quantum theory they can use entangled states and in supra-quantum GPTs even more generic composite states can be used.
+While in classical theory, this implies that, the players can use only some classical correlation, in quantum theory they can use entangled states and in non-classical GPTs even more generic composite states can be used.
 For decoding, the verifier performs a two outcome measurement on the composite state space and depending on the measurement result he tries to authenticate whether $x=y$ or not.